X16Community/x16-docs/X16 Reference - Appendix B - VERA recovery.md

- # Appendix XX: VERA Firmware Upgrade
+ # Appendix B: VERA Firmware Recovery

 **WARNING: This is a draft that may contain errors or omissions that could damage your hardware.**

+## Using a Windows PC to upgrade or recover a VERA

 **Target Component:** VERA
 **Programmer:** TL866-3G/T48